huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 Congratulations you have now successfully deployed your first ansible playbook against a virtual network *REWORD*

-in the future labs we will cover more uses for ansible in both a local and cloud environment
+In future labs we will cover more uses for ansible in both a local and cloud environment

+Please save your work or make a script to recreate it quickly along as future labs will be built off this

 Further reading: